-Booking your driving test
+Booking your driving test:

-How do I book it?
+How do I book my driving test?

-You can book easily online at the government website.
+You can book easily online at the Government website.

-The driving test for cars in the UK is currently £62 on a weekday and £75 for evenings, weekends and bank holidays
+The driving test for cars in the UK is currently £62 on a weekday and £75 for evenings, weekends and bank holidays.

-Where will I take my test?
+Where can I take my driving test?

-Preparing for your driving test
+Preparing for your driving test:

 What to bring

-- Your provisional licence
+- Provisional licence

-- Your theory test pass certificate
+- Theory test pass certificate

 - Glasses (if you need them for driving)